 This couldn’t be easier – just cut the size that you need and you’re done.
 It’s perfect for decorating the kid’s table too.
 If someone spills something on the “place mat”, you just throw it in the garbage!

 Originally, I had the idea when I threw a Lego Themed Birthday Party for my son a few years ago.
 Instead of “making” wrapping paper place mats, I used a sheet of wrapping paper for the table runner…

 Once again, kid friendly and disposable!
-And if it doesn’t get dirty, you can still use it to wrap presents.
+And if the wrapping paper runner doesn’t get dirty, you can still use it to wrap presents.

 If you want to add some color to your photo displays, try covering a mat with some wrapping paper.

-I used scissors and a box cutter but my son suggested I get an X-Acto Knife for next time.
-I am sure that would make it easier and the edges would be a little more precise.
+For my project, I used scissors and a box cutter but my son suggested I get an X-Acto Knife for next time.
+Surely, that would make it easier and the edges would be a little more precise.

 Either way, the wrapping paper can make any photo seem more festive.
-Sometimes simple ideas can make a big impact.
+Sometimes, very simple ideas can make a big impact.

-Hopefully, my 3 simple ways to use wrapping paper have inspired you to come up with some different and creative ideas for the holidays!
+Hopefully, my 3 simple ways to decorate with wrapping paper have inspired you to come up with some different and creative ideas for the holidays!

 I’d love for you to follow along so you don’t miss a post!